Trusted WordPress tutorials, when you need them most.

 For more details on this topic, please see our guide on how to fix the WordPress not sending email issue.

 We hope this article helped you find pending unconfirmed users on your WordPress site.
-You may also want to see our ultimate step-by-step WordPress security guide for beginners and our expert picks for the must-have WordPress plugins to help grow your site.
+You may also want to see our tutorial on how to restrict WordPress pages by user role or our expert pick of the best free user management plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.